Blue Gender

-Blue Gender is a Japanese anime television series created by Ryōsuke Takahashi, the creator of Armored Trooper Votoms and Gasaraki, broadcast in Japan from 1999 to 2000 and spanning 26 episodes.
-Blue Gender was animated by the Japanese studio AIC and distributed in the United States by Funimation—one of the company's first non–Dragon Ball licenses.
+The series was broadcast on TBS from 1999 to 2000 and spans 26 episodes.
+The series was followed by Blue Gender: The Warrior, a compilation movie with an alternative ending, in 2002.
+Blue Gender was also broadcast in the United Kingdom from 2002 to 2003 on the Sci Fi Channel.
 In 2003, Blue Gender was released on American television as part of Cartoon Network's Adult Swim block, though it had originally been planned for a Toonami broadcast, and was thus edited to remove more of its graphic violence, nudity, and sex scenes than usual, even for Adult Swim's standards.
 However, it aired uncut on the Funimation Channel in the United States.